Government of Italy

-By stating that Italy is a democratic republic, the article solemnly declares the results of the constitutional referendum which took place on 2 June 1946.
-The State is not a hereditary property of the ruling monarch, but it is instead a Res Publica, belonging to everyone.
+By stating that Italy is a democratic republic, the article solemnly declares the results of the institutional referendum that took place on 2 June 1946 valid.
+The state is not the hereditary property of the ruling monarch, but instead a res publica, belonging to everyone.

 The people who are called to temporarily administer the republic are not owners, but servants; and the governed are not subjects, but citizens.
 And the sovereignty, that is the power to make choices that involve the entire community, belongs to the people, in accordance with the concept of a democracy, from the Greek demos (people) and kratìa (power).
-However, this power is not to be exercised arbitrarily, but in the forms and within the limits established by the rule of law.
+However, this power is not to be exercised arbitrarily by mob rule, but in the forms and within the limits established by the rule of law.

-Head of State
+Head of state

-As the head of state, the President of the Republic represents the unity of the nation and has many of the duties previously given to the King of Italy.
-The President serves as a point of connection between the three branches as he is elected by the lawmakers, appoints the executive and is the president of the judiciary.
-The President is also commander-in-chief in the time of war.
+The president of the Republic of Italy is the head of state and represents the unity of the nation (art.
+87 of the Constitution).
+The president serves as a point of connection between the three branches as he is elected by the lawmakers, appoints the executive and is the president of the judiciary.
+The president is also commander-in-chief in time of war.

-The President of the Republic is elected for seven years by Parliament in joint session, together with three representatives of each region, except for the Aosta Valley, which gets only one representative.
-These delegates are elected by their respective Regional Councils so as to guarantee representation to minorities.
+The president of the Republic of Italy is elected for seven years by Parliament in joint session, together with three representatives of each region, except for the Aosta Valley, which gets only one representative.
+These delegates are elected by their respective regional councils so as to guarantee representation to minorities.
 The election needs a wide majority that is progressively reduced from two-thirds to one-half plus one of the votes after the third ballot.
-The only Presidents ever to be elected on the first ballot are Francesco Cossiga and Carlo Azeglio Ciampi.
+The only presidents ever to be elected on the first ballot are Francesco Cossiga and Carlo Azeglio Ciampi.
 Ciampi was replaced by Giorgio Napolitano, who was elected on 10 May 2006.
-While it is not forbidden by law, no President had ever served two terms until 20 April 2013, when President Giorgio Napolitano was reelected.
+While not forbidden by the law, no president had ever served two terms until 20 April 2013, when President Giorgio Napolitano was re-elected.

-According to the Constitution, any citizen who is fifty on the day of the election, and enjoys civil and political rights, can be elected president.
+According to the constitution, any citizen who is 50 years old on the day of the election, and enjoys civil and political rights, can be elected president.
 The president cannot hold office in any other branch of power and the office's salary and privileges are established by law.

-Among the powers of the President are the capacity to:
+Among the powers of the president, they have the capacity to: